-Treating Cat & Dog Allergies With Dermatology
+Treating Cat & Dog Allergies in Old Town, Chicago With Dermatology

 Pets can get allergies, just like us, but cat & dog allergies typically manifest in the form of a skin disorder.
 If you notice your pet scratching incessantly and chewing at their feet, they could have an allergy.
 Pet allergies can stem from an ingredient in their diet, allergens in their environment (such as dust mites), flea bites, or seasonal changes.
 Left to their own devices, your pet will continue to scratch themselves, damaging the skin barrier, and this can lead to infection.
 Our veterinary team in Old Town can prevent infection in your pet with a customized treatment plan, and help you keep their condition under control.

 Pet Dermatological Services

 There is no cure for allergies, but there are multiple ways we can treat the associated symptoms so your pet can live their lives in comfort once more.
 Our pet dermatology services include the following: